PCCV/SarcOptiM/README.md

 Date : 2015/09/01 first version
 2016/05/26: add MultiCell mode

-Please visit http://pccv.univ-tours.fr/ImageJ/SarcOptiM/ for more information
+Please visit http://pccv.univ-tours.fr/ImageJ/SarcOptiM/ to download and for more information

 Tested on ImageJ 1.49t (linux, Mac OS and Windows)